You are watching Module Four: Staying in Touch

 Part Four… Staying in Touch

-Marketing doesn’t have to be a scary, icky thing… it can be fun too
+Marketing for commercial photography doesn’t have to be a scary, icky thing… it can be fun too

 So many times I hear photographers say; “I hate marketing”, or “I don’t have enough time”, or “It seems sleazy to me”.

 I understand hating marketing the way it is portrayed in so many “marketing” blogs and books and publications where they list tasks and tactics and stuff that is way out of your comfort zone.
 (Sometimes I wonder if some of those folks make it seem so advanced and difficult that you throw your hands in the air in frustration and then hire them to do it…)

 And to be fair it isn’t particularly easy.
 Or simple.

 And if you approach it with the same enthusiasm as you approach your work, it can be integrated into your life so it doesn’t feel like a big PIA… Putting the list together – THAT is a PIA – is the first step, now we take that list and have fun sharing and showing what we do to people we know want to see it.

 A few weeks ago I got an email from someone I follow and admire, Chris Brogan, and he asked if we had the sharpest saws in the shed.
 The implication, of course, is that we are fastidious, detail oriented, and ready to get out there with our sharp saw.

 But the problem is we have the sharpest saw because it is NOT CUTTING TREES.